R v Ingram, C., Ingram, D. and Whittock, T.: Appeal

-The Ingrams appealed the fines.
-The appellate court denied Charles' appeal as not being justified and refused him leave to appeal further; Diana's was permitted as she had no financial independence.
+The Ingrams appealed against the fines.
+The Court of Appeal denied Charles' appeal as not being justified and refused him leave to appeal further; Diana's was permitted as she had no financial independence.
 An appeal drawing on the Human Rights Act 1998 allowed Charles to challenge their costs.
 Returning to the court and to judge Revlin, the Ingrams argued in forma pauperis ("in the manner of a pauper") for their costs to be cut.
 He agreed to cut their defence costs from £65,000 to £30,000 but warned Charles that despite having declared bankruptcy, he faced prison if the fines were not paid.

 A 2016 newspaper article states the Ingrams were means-assessed at the magistrates' court to pay £5,000 and had paid £1,240.

 Libel claim

 Charles sued Celador in a civil case for £240,000, per usual procedure suspended for the criminal law decision; this was dismissed.